geerlingguy/pi-bell-slapper/README.md

 Why, yes!
 How did you know?

+Watch these videos for more on the build:

+  - The Raspberry Pi Internet of Dings Notification Bell - coming soon!
+(June 2021 - "Clarence 2.0")
-Watch this video for more on the build: [The Raspberry Pi Bell Slapper - a software-controlled bell](https://www.youtube.com/watch?v=Etr7uIL9spg).
+  - [The Raspberry Pi Bell Slapper - a software-controlled bell](https://www.youtube.com/watch?v=Etr7uIL9spg) (December 2020 - "Bell Slapper Mark I")

 ## How is the bell slapped?

 I thought you'd never ask!

-I bought a set of [MG90S Micro Servos](https://amzn.to/2I6sZSC).
-The Pi tells the servo to go, the servo hits the bell with a little armature, and there you have it.
+The bell is hit by a solenoid, specifically the [uxcell 4.5V mini Push-Pull Solenoid](https://amzn.to/2UkcLvh) I bought from Amazon.

+The Pi tells the solenoid to trigger, and a little circuit I built as a hacked-together Pi HAT fires off a short pulse of energy to hit the side of the bell directly.

+> In 2020, the original "Mark I" version of the bell was slapped quite differently, using a servo.
+Read the [Mark I README](README-Mark-I.md) for more information about _that_ version of the bell.

 ## What kind of bell does it slap?